mapbox/storytelling/README.md

   - [License](#license)
   - [Acknowledgments](#acknowledgments)

-# Updated to Mapbox GL JS V2.0.0
-- Set `use3dTerrain: true` for 3D maps

 ![3D mountains in Colorado](assets/co14ersstory.gif)

 # Interactive Storytelling
 Some stories are best told with a map.
 Data journalists covering changing conditions in a population's demographics, the environment, an international conflict, or telling a simple travel story frequently provide geographic context in their graphics.

-This template is designed to accelerate building out a "scrollytelling" map story.
+This template is designed to accelerate building out a "storytelling" map story.
 The primary input is a story broken into sections (`chapters`), each hooked to a particular view of a map.

 Optionally, you can input a custom Mapbox Style with layers styled in Studio and toggle the layer's opacity.